-Could it work?
+Could this actually work?
 He thought, just attach another loop and further maximize grasping potential.
 After a moment, Matt still thinking replied, "Let's do this!"

 The preparations were simple, Matt just took his lasso and turned it into a second harness.
 One difference, the lasso-harness has an extended reach, which gave Toby an extra edge when it came to landing on the pillar.

-Darius fashioned a torch for the two Matersen men, to use while out on the pillar, which could barely be seen by campfire light.
+Darius fashioned a torch for the two Matersens, to use while out on the pillar, which could barely be seen by campfire light.
 One needs to be able to see if one wants to tie sturdy knots.

 Grateful, Matt took the torch kit and packed it safely in the first front pocket.
 They packed a few sandwiches and prepared to spend a few days out building structures to create a temporary, yet safe bridge.
 One step at a time, Matt thought, one step at a time.